Implementation details: From the original Transformer to GPT

 Why MHA?

-FFN is simply an MLP applying to the last dimension.
-The output of the attention block is n×dkn\times d_{k} where nn is sequence length (num tokens). xx is the embedding of one token (a vector).
-What FFN does is: FFN(x)=max(0,xW1+b1)W2+b2 FFN(x)=max(0,xW_{1}+b_{1})W_{2}+b_{2} W1W_{1} projects from dkd_{k} to 4×dk4\times d_{k}, and W2W_{2} projects it back to dkd_{k}.
+FFN is simply an MLP applied to the last dimension.
+The output of the attention block is n×dkn\times d_k where nn is the sequence length (number of tokens).
+Let xx be the embedding of one token (a vector).
+FFN does: FFN(x)=max(0,xW1+b1)W2+b2 \operatorname{FFN}(x)=\max(0,xW_{1}+b_{1})W_{2}+b_{2} W1W_{1} projects from dkd_k to 4×dk4\times d_k, and W2W_{2} projects it back to dkd_k.

-Because we already “processed each token individually” in the previous attention block.
+Because we already processed each token individually in the previous attention block.

 • embedding matrix: V×dmodelV\times d_{model}

-• The authors also multiply the embedding matrix by dmodel\sqrt{d_{model}}
+• The authors also multiply the embedding matrix by dmodel\sqrt{d_{model}}.

 • x + Drop1(MHA(LN(x))) (Attention sublayer)